MeRupamGanguly/interview-preparation/Golang.md

 		}
 	}()

-	// Wait for all goroutines to finish wg.Wait()
+	// Wait for all Go-Routines to finish wg.Wait()
 }
 ```